 In life, there will always be emergency expenses — and a TFSA is exactly the sort of rainy day fund you can count on to bail you out of a bad time.

-If you’re a resident of Canada, you’re welcome to open a TFSA as soon as you turn 18 years old.
-Annual contribution room starts accumulating from the second you’re eligible for a TFSA; so if you open one when you’re 30, you’ll have twelve years of contribution room.
+If you’re a resident of Canada, you can open a TFSA as soon as you turn 18 years old.
+Annual contribution room starts accumulating from the second you’re eligible for a TFSA; so if you open one when you’re 30, you’ll have twelve years worth of contribution room.

 5. If I remove money from my TFSA, does my contribution room increase?

 When you make withdrawals, the amounts are added back into your contribution room.
 But be careful!
 The contribution room isn’t added back until Jan.
 1 of the following year.

 If you go over your contribution limit in a year, the government can tax you 1% of the highest excess amount for every month the excess amount remains in your TFSA — so the easiest solution is just to take it out as soon as possible.

 7. Can I keep my TFSA even if I’m not living in Canada?

 You have to be a resident of Canada to open a TFSA, but you’re more than welcome to keep it if you move away.
 But there’s a caveat: any contributions you make while you’re a non-resident will be subject to a monthly 1% tax.
 So if you’re not living the country for a while, it’s a good idea to leave your TFSA alone.
 Adding to it might do you more harm than good.